Sousastep/sousastep/SousaFX/.docs/_sources/content/main.rst.txt

 Peak Meters
 -----------

 Many FX sport a peak meter that shows how loud the FX's output has gotten.
 Clicking the peak meter resets it.
-Pressing the `\` key resets all the peak meters.
+Pressing the backslash key resets all the peak meters.